 First off, why would you use Parsec as opposed to things like regular expressions for parsing content?
 Coming from other languages, splitting content into arrays and processing ever smaller chunks using regular expressions and the like can be quite common practise.
 In Haskell we can go down that route too, but now I've seen the light with Parsec I want to introduce you to a better approach.

 Most tutorials get stuck in with a complete example straight off the bat, but I'm going to present the different functions one by one so that they can be used as a reference of reminder (to me as much as anyone!) of how things work.
 I'll try to keep examples relatively self contained, so it shouldn't be hard to skip to bits, but keep in mind the basic setup I do first.
-I have also put all of the example code into a file right here that is ready to be :loaded straight into ghci and played with.
+I have also put all of the example code into a file right here that is ready to be :load

 The Basics